-Now imagine the 200 a boats and 5,000 people a day visiting Maya Bay and the consequences that have come with the surge of interest and bad tourism practice.
-Because that push came from single main question from the majority of visitors to Koh Phi Phi: “Where’s the beach?”
+Now imagine the 200 boats and 5,000 people a day visiting Maya Bay and the consequences that have come with the surge of interest and bad tourism practice.
+Because that push came from a single question from the majority of visitors to Koh Phi Phi: “Where’s the beach?”

 Travel to Maya Bay was easy, via the advertised boat trips available to book on Koh Phi Phi.
 Half days trips to Koh Phi Phi Leh started from 400 Baht and all-day tours, which included a stop at ‘the beach’, ranged from 700 Baht upwards.

 Incredibly stunning, yet ruined; spectacular but over-crowded, seeing Maya Bay in its natural state is now almost impossible.
 Unless you were incredibly lucky many years ago.
 It’s disappointing at the same time as being expected, and a shame that tourist numbers were not capped and controlled.

-Those boats arrived here everyday, dropping off tourists like lemmings, who appeared to multiply before your eyes, pushing past you in excited curiosity as if they are expecting Leonardo to jump off the ridge shouting, “I’ve found it!”
+Those boats arrived here every day, dropping off tourists like lemmings, who appeared to multiply before your eyes, pushing past you in excited curiosity as if they are expecting Leonardo to jump off the cliff ridge and shouting, “I’ve found it!”

 The emerald blue water no longer contains the twinkling mysteries of its submerged beauty but instead was flanked with a row of longboats floating idly while the sands rapidly become covered with a scattering of feet and the air fills with nothing but uncontrolled mayhem and the screams of boat captains.
 Garbage and sunscreen have polluted the water, destroying a huge part of the ecosystem that makes this area so naturally stunning.